 Statistics Netherlands has compiled a provisory list of creative professions (a selection from the more than 1200 creative professions officially recognised in the Netherlands), focused on measuring the presence of creative sector industries from this perspective as well (see Urlings & Braams 2011).
 Based on this list, in the period from 2007 to 2009 there were more than 180,000 individuals with a creative profession, both within and outside the creative industries.
 By comparison, the number of jobs (both creative and facilitary) in the creative industries in the Netherlands in 2009, was about 250,000 (Rutten et al. 2010).
-The creative jobs within the creative industries are counted in both the first and the second estimates.

 In the United Kingdom, by comparison, Higgs et. al (2008) determined that in 2006, there were 800,000 creative jobs outside the creative industries, in addition to the 1.1 million jobs (both creative and facilitary) within the creative industries.
 A remarkable conclusion of this British research is that, compared to other economic sectors, there is a much higher proportion of creative professionals working outside their ‘own’ sector, the creative industries.
-In other words, in the United Kingdom there are more creative jobs outside the creative industry than within it.
 Creative skills and competences specific to the creative industries are thus firmly embedded in the British economy.

 Recent research by Rutten, van Oort and Marlet (2011) focusing on creative talent in the greater economic region of Amsterdam, has shown how various creative sectors are firmly embedded in the regional economy.
 This can be seen in the migration of talent between businesses from various sectors within and outside the creative industries: creative professionals from creative industries regularly find employment in businesses and organisations belonging to other economic domains.
-This means there is an atmosphere which stimulates the spillover of knowledge, through mobility of creative talent, from the creative industries towards the rest of the economy.
-Thus the conditions necessary for the creative industries to function as a catalyser for the creative economy are clearly present.
+This means there is an atmosphere which stimulates the spill over of knowledge, through mobility of creative talent, from the creative industries towards the rest of the economy.
+Thus the conditions necessary for the creative industries to function as a catalyser for innovation in the creative economy are clearly present.
 Further research will be needed in order to gain deeper insight into such processes.

 There is a parallel between the shift of direction in research, which is required in order to gain a clearer understanding of the workings of the creative economy, and a similar necessary change in policy.
 Creative industry policy currently focuses mainly on businesses, which are still perceived as the most important actors in the creative and innovative economy.
 However, there is a clear need, in the context of policy directed toward the creative sector, for a shift of emphasis toward the role and significance of creative talent, and the embedding of this talent within the economy at large, particularly when one considers the promise of the creative economy.
 Education clearly plays a key role in this policy.
-Therefore, this essay is also a plea for the development of creative competences in young creative talent, and of the innovative power expressed through these competences, applied toward broad economic and social themes.
+Therefore, this essay is also a plea for the development of creative competences in young creative talent and to apply the resulting innovative power to meet the major economic and social challenges ahead.
 This can take place in the context of a freelance practice, a creative industry business, or other businesses and organisations which have chosen to employ creative professionals.
-This is the broad framework in which the creative economy is developing its momentum.
+This is the broad framework in which the creative economy is developing its momentum and in which institutions as the Willem de Kooning Academy play a crucial role.

-Cultuur en kunst in de creatieve stad
+Cultuur en talent in de creatieve stad